Macintosh LC 500 series: LC 520

 The Macintosh LC 520 was introduced in June 1993.
 The case design was larger than the compact Macintosh models that precede it, due in large part to the significantly larger screen and CD-ROM drive.

 The LC 520 got its start as a design project codenamed "Mongo".
 Following the success of the Color Classic, The Apple Industrial Design Group (IDg) began exploring the adaptation of the Color Classic's design language, dubbed Espresso, for a larger display version that would also include a CD-ROM drive.
 However, IDg hated the design so much that they permanently shelved the final concept.
 In 1992, Apple CEO John Sculley demanded a large-screen all-in-one design to fill out his market strategy in less than 6 months.
 Over IDg's objections, Apple's engineering team retrieved the shelved design and promptly put it into production.
 Because IDg universally detested the design, they immediately began the redesign project that would become the Power Macintosh 5200 LC series less than two years later.

 The LC 520 has been described as if you "take an LC III and graft on a 14 Trinitron monitor along with stereo speakers".
 The logic board of the 520 is broadly the same as the Macintosh LC III, with a Motorola 68030 CPU and an optional Motorola 68882 FPU.

-Peter Lewis of New York Times praised the LC 520, writing that its $1,599 price point is "perhaps the best value in the entire Macintosh product line ... it would be very difficult to put together a Windows-based PC with the same features for that price, and Windows computers are usually much less expensive than Macs".
+Peter Lewis of The New York Times praised the LC 520, writing that its $1,599 price point is "perhaps the best value in the entire Macintosh product line ... it would be very difficult to put together a Windows-based PC with the same features for that price, and Windows computers are usually much less expensive than Macs".
 He regretted the computer's unavailability in the United States outside schools.
-Lewis also noted that the unit's 40-pound weight would make it difficult to carry home at night.
+Lewis also noted that the unit's 40 lb weight would make it difficult to carry home at night.
 While Apple did not rule out offering it to non-educational customers, MacWEEK wrote that the timing of the LC 520's release coincided with purchasing timelines for schools, and that the decision to market the computer exclusively to the education market was part of a strategic shift to move the LC brand away from retail.

 The LC 520 was discontinued in February 1994, when it was replaced by both the faster but otherwise essentially unchanged Macintosh LC 550 and the new, 68LC040-equipped Macintosh LC 575.
 Apple sold upgrade kits for the LC 520 that brought it to the same specifications as the LC 550 or 575.